 This site is for members of Palm Beach District ARES® and RACES and other interested parties.

-ARES® (Amateur Radio Emergency Service®) is organized and established by the ARRL and local ARRL elected officials.
-ARES® has no limit on the amount of on the air training and practice it can have.
-ARES® focus is on Amateur (Ham) Radio, Emergency Management, Communications and Community Service.
-We are the Primary back up for Palm Beach County communications in the event of an emergency.
+ARES® (Amateur Radio Emergency Service®) is organized and established by the ARRL and local ARRL elected and appointed officials.
+ARES® focus is on communications and community service.
 ARES® staffs all shelters in Palm Beach County and provides interagency communications.
 ARES® members receive specialized training in emergency communications from both the ARRL and FEMA.

 ARES® also performs, free of charge, communications for Public Service Events, such as: walk-a-thons, bike-a-thons, parades and fund-raising events.

-ARES® works hand in hand with FEMA, CERT, SKYWARN, American Red Cross, Salvation Army, HDCS, and others needing emergency communications.
+ARES® works hand in hand with FEMA, SERT, SKYWARN, American Red Cross, Salvation Army, HDCS, CERT and others needing backup communications.

 For more information on the ARES® program visit the ARRL ARES® website.